pivotal-cf/docs-pks/delete-cluster.hbs.md

 ---

-This topic describes how to delete a Kubernetes cluster deployed by {{  vars.product_full }} ({{ vars.product_short }}).
+This topic describes how to delete a Kubernetes cluster deployed by {{  vars.product_full }}.

 ## <a id='overview'></a>Overview

-Run the `tkgi delete-cluster` command to delete a TKGI-provisioned Kubernetes cluster and all cluster objects.
+Run the `tkgi delete-cluster` command to delete a {{ vars.product_short }}-provisioned Kubernetes cluster and all cluster objects.

 To delete a cluster:

 1. [Delete Cluster ](#delete).
 1. [Verify Cluster Deletion](#verify).

-If you are using TKGI with NSX, see [vSphere with NSX Cluster Objects](vsphere-nsxt-cluster-objects.html) for a list of vSphere and NSX objects that will be deleted as part of the cluster deletion process.
+If you are using {{ vars.product_short }} with NSX, see [vSphere with NSX Cluster Objects](vsphere-nsxt-cluster-objects.html) for a list of vSphere and NSX objects that will be deleted as part of the cluster deletion process.

 ## <a id='delete'></a>Delete Cluster

-You can delete a cluster using the TKGI CLI.
+You can delete a cluster using the {{ vars.product_short }} CLI.

 To avoid an incomplete deletion, prepare the cluster for deletion before deleting it: